elastio/bon/website/blog/bon-builder-v2-2-release.md

 ::: warning

-Make sure to commit your changes before you run this script because it modifies your Rust source files.
+Make sure your working directory is clean from files not committed to git before you run this script because it modifies your Rust source files.

 :::